compuphase/makedepend/readme.md

   with the `-h -v` arguments (verbose help).
 * Added the `-b` command line option, to skip making backups of the input makefiles.
+* Added the `-c` command line option, to include the source file in the list of dependencies for the object file.
 * Let makedepend create the "makefile" with dependencies if it does not yet exist.
 * Read the `INCLUDE` environment variable on Microsoft Windows (instead of the